addtt/boiler-pytorch/README.md

 #### Offline evaluator class (5)

-If offline evaluation is necessary, `boilr.eval.BaseOfflineEvaluator` can be subclassed by
+If offline evaluation is necessary, `boilr.eval.BaseOfflineEvaluator` can be subclassed by implementing:
-implementing:

 - `run` to run the evaluation;
 - as above, `_define_args_defaults`, `_add_args`, and `_check_args` (or a subset of these) to manage parsing of command-line arguments.

 The method `run` can be executed by simply calling the evaluator object.
+See `example_evaluate.py`.